 You got sent to this site because the Taxsim processor on the Taxsim ftp server found that the file you uploaded was zero bytes in length.
 Here is the likely explanation.

-One problem I have found at a handful of sites is a firewall that blocks certain ftp traffic.
+A more common problem I have found at a handful of sites is a firewall that blocks certain ftp traffic.
 Users at the University of Washington and Emory University have both reported this.
-Taxsim9.ado uses the WIndows built-in command line ftp client.
+Taxsim9.ado and taxsim27.ado use the WIndows built-in command line ftp client.
 You can test your computer's ability to ftp to the taxsim server by asking someone with sufficient knowledge to use a command line ftp client to help you visit our site.
 The commands (issued in a Windows command line window) would be:

 If you can't even get a login prompt, then your firewall administrator has forbidden all ftp transfers, perhaps on the grounds that ftp is obsolete and unsecure.
 But I haven't seen complaints about this happening.
 Complaints so far have been about inadvertent blocking of file transfers using the ftp default transfer method.
 The ftp "ls" command uses the default transfer method, so if you can login, but can't get the "ls" command to list any files then your firewall is causing problems and taxsim9.ado won't work.
 Since the problem is in your filewall, it will affect all ftp sites, not just ours.